Entropic trade-off relations in stochastic thermodynamics via replica Markov processes: Results

-where $\alpha = 2,3,\cdots$.
-Equation~\eqref{eq:quantum_Renyi_bound} is a quantum generalization of Eq.~\eqref{eq:renyi_alpha_bound}.
-The left-hand side of Eq.~\eqref{eq:renyi_alpha_bound} is the R\'enyi entropy of the observable $N_\mathrm{q}$, while the right-hand side depends on the quantum dynamical activity $\mathcal{B}(\tau)$.
-For integer values of $\alpha$, $\alpha \in \{2,3,\cdots\}$, the relation is exact.
-Since the inequality of Eq.~\eqref{eq:renyi_alpha_bound} formally holds for the real value of $\alpha>1$, we conjecture that this relation holds for arbitrary $\alpha > 1$.
+where $q = 2,3,\cdots$.
+Equation~\eqref{eq:quantum_Renyi_bound} is a quantum generalization of Eq.~\eqref{eq:tsallis_alpha_bound_traj}.
+Equations~\eqref{eq:HT_traj_upperbound_quantum} and \eqref{eq:quantum_Renyi_bound} are similar in that the left-hand side is identical and the right-hand sides comprise the quantum dynamical activity.
+It can be shown that Eq.~\eqref{eq:quantum_Renyi_bound} provides a tighter bound.
+In the classical case, the left-hand side of Eq.~\eqref{eq:tsallis_alpha_bound_traj} is the Tsallis entropy of the observable $N_\circ$, and the right-hand side depends on the dynamical activity $\mathfrak{a}(t=0)$ at time $t=0$.
+On the other hand, in the quantum case, the right-hand side of Eq.~\eqref{eq:quantum_Renyi_bound} depends on the time integral of the quantum dynamical activity $\mathcal{B}(t)$.